-Basic EPS is computed by dividing net income (loss) available to common shareholders by the weighted average number of common shares outstanding for the period.
+Basic EPS is computed by dividing net income by the weighted average number of common shares outstanding for the period.
 Diluted EPS is computed similarly to basic EPS except that the denominator is increased to include the number of additional common shares that would have been outstanding if potentially dilutive common shares had been issued.
 Dilutive potential common shares include outstanding RSUs and stock options.
 In the case of a net loss, diluted EPS is calculated in the same manner as basic EPS.

-For the years 2023, 2022 and 2021, options for 327,000, 189,000 and 101,000 weighted average shares, respectively, were excluded from the diluted EPS calculations because they were anti-dilutive.
-These shares could become dilutive in the future.
+For the years 2024, 2023 and 2022, 798,000, 327,000 and 189,000 weighted average shares, respectively, were excluded from the diluted EPS calculations because they were anti-dilutive.
+These share-based awards could become dilutive in the future.